Martinez Downtown Post Office

 In 1850, California officially became a state, and Contra Costa County was established as one of the original 27 counties.
 Over the years, the county continued to develop and urbanize, with industrialization bringing new opportunities and challenges.
 Today, Contra Costa County is a thriving and diverse region known for its proximity to the San Francisco Bay Area, beautiful landscapes, and vibrant communities.

-This timeline provides a condensed summary of the historical journey of Contra Costa County, California.
+This timeline provides a concise overview of the key events in the history of Contra Costa County, California.

 • 1772: Spanish explorers first arrive in the area of Contra Costa County.